List of roller coaster elements: In-line twist

-An in-line twist is a roller coaster inversion in which the rider performs a 360-degree roll.
+An in-line twist is a roller coaster inversion in which the vehicle performs a 360-degree roll.
 The in-line twist is often found on flying coasters and wing coasters, such as Galactica at Alton Towers, Batwing at Six Flags America, Superman: Ultimate Flight at Six Flags Over Georgia, Firehawk at Kings Island, Manta at SeaWorld Orlando, Raptor at Gardaland and The Swarm at Thorpe Park.
 It can be confused with a heartline roll, also known as a barrel roll.

 In a heartline roll the center of the train rotates on one axis so the height of the average rider's heart never changes, whereas during an in-line twist the train rotates around the track and there is usually little to no elevation difference in the track.
 It can also provide hangtime.